-Mox Kar-Po (MKP) works closely with Kitsap District to provide cheerful service to the greater communities of Bainbridge Island, Seabeck, Crosby, Bremerton, Silverdale, Port Orchard, Belfair, Erlands Point, Kitsap Lake, Indianola, Kingston, Manchester, Olalla, Parkwood, Poulsbo, Suqamish, and Tracyton
+Mox Kar-Po (MKP) works closely with Kitsap District to provide cheerful service to the greater communities of Bainbridge Island, Seabeck, Crosby, Bremerton, Silverdale, Port Orchard, Belfair, Erlands Point, Kitsap Lake, Indianola, Kingston, Manchester, Olalla, Parkwood, Poulsbo, Suquamish, and Tracyton

 Meeting Location

 We meet on the fourth Wednesday of the month (break for July and August) starting at 7 PM at VFW Post #4992 (9981 Central Valley Rd NE, Bremerton, WA 98311).
+Map Link Here

 Leadership

-Chapter Chief: Shepard R.
+Chapter Chief: Ethan Horowitz

 Chapter Adviser: Erinn Olson